 - 1. Identify the partners and provide a brief history of the collaborative relationship among those partners, including when and under what circumstances the relationship began and when each partner entered into the relationship. - 2.
 Describe the roles and responsibilities each partner will assume to ensure the success of the proposed project. - 3.
 Demonstrate how the proposed partnership can address the needs of the traditionally underserved population(s) identified in the Purpose of the Proposal section. - 4.
-State that each project partner has reviewed the budget, is aware of the total amount being requested, and is being fully compensated for their work under the grant or is agreeing to be partially compensated or receive no compensation from the grant. - Detail the specific activities for the proposed project.Include the printed name, title, and agency, for the applicant and all partners (including required partners), under

-- each signature at the end of the MOU document. - 7.
+State that each project partner has reviewed the budget, is aware of the total amount being requested, and is being fully compensated for their work under the grant or is agreeing to be partially compensated or receive no compensation from the grant. - 5.
+Identify the individuals from each partner who will be responsible for implementing project activities and describe how they will work with other project staff. - 6.
+Detail the specific activities for the proposed project. - 7.
+Include the printed name, title, and agency, for the applicant and all partners (including required partners) under each signature at the end of the MOU document. - 8.
 If applicable, for project partners that are schools or school districts, the following signatures must be included in the MOU: - A school district must include the signature of the superintendent/chief executive officer. - A single school or group of schools must include the signatures of all participating school principals and/or all relevant superintendents/chief executive officers.